 GEL 515 Geomorphology (A).
 Prerequisites: GEL 201, ESC 350 and ESC 391 or instructor's permission.
 Explores surface features of Earth and their origin.
 Emphasizes processes, both internal and external, which interact to produce land forms.
 Stresses analytical approach formulations of valid inferences based on accurate observations.
 4 Cr.
 Odd Fall.

 GEL 518 Geomorphology and Surficial Processes (A).
 (Prerequisite GEL201) Covers the survace features of the Earth and their origins.
 Empasizes processes that influence the Earth's critical zone, both internal and external, which interact to produce landforms.
 Stresses n analytical approach to the formulation of valid inferences based on accurage observations.
 Requires two Saturday field trips.
 3 Cr.

 GEL 550 Low Temperature Geochemistry (A).
-(Prerequisites GEL201 & CHM206) Applies basic chemical principles of thermodynamics, kinetics, and equilibrium to the investigation of common processes in the Earth's critical zone ranging from carbonate equilibrium to surface reactions on soil minerals a This studio style course will emphasize the bridge between theory and practice.
+Prerequisites GEL201 & CHM206.
+Applies basic chemical principles of thermodynamics, kinetics, and equilibrium to the investigation of common processes in the Earth's critical zone ranging from carbonate equilibrium to surface reactions on soil minerals and the role of microorganisms in geochemical reactions.
+This studio style course will emphasize the bridge between theory and practice.
 3 Cr.